 The Division of Paediatric Ophthalmology and Strabismus comprises a team of paediatric eye specialists (paediatric ophthalmologists), orthoptists and allied health staff.
 We are committed to delivering comprehensive and accurate diagnosis and management for all paediatric conditions, and strabismus in both children and adults.

 Our services welcome referrals from polyclinics, general practitioners (GPs) and other medical professionals.
-Private patients can be seen as self-referrals or through the International Patient Liaison Service (IPLC).
+Private patients can be seen as self-referrals or through the International Patient Liaison Centre (IPLC).

 Myopia, or short-sightedness, is the most common eye condition affecting children in Singapore.
 Notably, over half of children develop myopia by the age of 12, with an increasing number experiencing myopia at even younger age.